iamigo/refocus-client/README.md

 # refocus-client

-Interact with the Refocus API.
-Works with Bluebird promises.
+Interact with the Refocus API using `refocus-client` and Bluebird promises.

 ## Install